kytvi2p/grid-updates/man/grid-updates.1.md

 \--script-uri *URI*
 :   Override the default location of script updates.

-\--comrepair-uri *URI*
+\--repairlist-uri *URI*
-:   Override the default location of the \--community-repair subscription file.
+:   Override the default location of the \--repair-list subscription file.

 -v
 :   Increase verbosity of output.